control-owl/control-owl.github.io/_posts/2025-06-02-the-beginning.md

 ## 3. Mnemonic words

 Like an entropy checksum, the logic is very simple.
 If we have entropy that is 256 bits long, then our checksum is 8 bits.
 Together, they make 256 + 8 = 264 bits.
-Then, we divide 264 by 11, resulting in 24 words.
+Then, we divide 264 by 11, resulting in 24.
 This gives us a mnemonic with 24 words, which are extracted from the official BIP39 dictionary.
 The logic is that we have 24 blocks of 11 bits.
 These 11 bits can be converted to a decimal number, which corresponds to a line in the dictionary, determining the word.
 Simple implementation:

 ```Rust
 fn generate_mnemonic_words(final_entropy_binary: &str) -> String {